Glen Travis Campbell (album)

 Glen Travis Campbell is the eponymous seventeenth studio album by American country music artist Glen Campbell, released in 1972 through Capitol Records.
 Recorded in Hollywood, and produced by Jimmy Bowen, the album's title refers to his full name.
+The record entered Billboard's Album charts November 1972, reaching a peak position of #148 and remaining on the chart for thirteen weeks.

 The singles "I Will Never Pass This Way Again" and "One Last Time" (written by the Addrisi Brothers) reached 61 and 78 respectively on the Billboard 100 pop chart.